saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 ---
 id: full-node-docker
-title: How to Run a Full Node using Docker
+title: Running a Full Node with Docker
 sidebar_label: Using Docker
 sidebar_position: 2
-description: "Learn how to run an Avail full node using Docker."
+description: "This step-by-step guide will walk you through the process of setting up and running an Avail full node using Docker."
 keywords:
   - docs
   - avail